Welcome to the research page of TASZK Security Labs!

 Recent Advisories

-We have identified a new stack buffer overflow vulnerability in Mediatek’s Linux Kernel driver implementation of cellular-to-application processor communication interface (CCCI).
-The vulnerability can be exploited by a malicious (compromised) baseband runtime to achieve arbitrary code execution in the Linux Kernel.
-The vulnerability we are disclosing in this advisory affected a wide range of Mediatek devices, including phones on the newest chipsets (Dimensity 700, 1000, etc).
-The July 2022 issue of the Mediatek Security Bulletin contains this vulnerability as CVE-2022-21766.
-Vulnerability Details There is a kernel stack buffer overflow vulnerability in the implementation of the modem-kernel communication interface.
-The stack overflow can be used to overwrite the return address of a kernel function, with attacker controlled data.
+We have identified a new buffer overflow vulnerability in Samsung’s baseband implementation (mainly used in Exynos chipsets).
+The vulnerability can be exploited to achieve arbitrary code execution in the baseband runtime.
+The vulnerability we are disclosing in this advisory affected a wide range of Samsung devices, including phones on the newest Exynos chipsets.
+The November 2023 issue of the Samsung Semiconductor Security Bulletin contains this vulnerability as CVE-2023-41111.
+Vulnerability Details Background: Data Block Format and Re-assembly in RLC In GPRS, an LLC layer PDU can be up to 1560 bytes long, but the maximum size for an RLC data block is 22/32/38/52 for the GPRS coding schemes CS-1/2/3/4, respectively.